luna215/signoz.io/docs/userguide/fluentbit_to_signoz.md

     The operations in the above processor will parse the trace_id and span_id from log to opentelemetry log model and remove them from attributes.

-## Collect Logs Using FluentD in Self-Hosted SigNoz
+## Collect Logs Using FluentBit in Self-Hosted SigNoz
 * Add fluentforward reciever to your `otel-collector-config.yaml` which is present inside `deploy/docker/clickhouse-setup`
     ```yaml
     receivers: